What is a Clinical Data Analyst? Skills & Duties

-They ensure that the appropriate information has been collected for clinical trials from databases.
 Clinical data analysts are the human elements in clinical business intelligence.
+They ensure that the appropriate information is collected for clinical trials from databases.
 They develop and manage databases for healthcare organizations and commonly work in a clinical setting.
-In various organizations, the primary responsibility of a clinical data analyst is to ensure that data is accurate and reliable.
+A clinical data analyst’s primary responsibility is to ensure that data is accurate and reliable in various organizations.
 Many organizations also employ an entire clinical data management (CDM) team to ensure that the information collected is free of errors, relevant, and sound.

 Clinical data analysts report the results of clinical business intelligence to management, stakeholders, and other interested parties.
-They also coordinate with other relevant departments such (e.g., clinical strategy, clinical operations) to determine the areas to be analyzed as well as the appropriate measures that should be taken to ensure data analysis proves useful.
+They also coordinate with other relevant departments (e.g., clinical strategy, clinical operations) to determine the areas to be analyzed and see that appropriate measures are taken to ensure data analysis is useful.